Arctic air brings bone-chilling temperatures to US

 Story highlights

-- Record cold temperatures Wednesday
+- Record cold temperatures in places

-- Weather service warns of frostbite
+- Weather service warns of frostbite risk

-(CNN)Blasts of Arctic air have brought weather-related deaths, record low temperatures and historic amounts of snowfall to parts of US.
+(CNN)Blasts of Arctic air have brought weather-related deaths, record low temperatures and historic amounts of snowfall to parts of the United States.

-Four people died Tuesday in a crash in Kansas in a wreck attributed to icy roads.
-Erie, Pennsylvania, is under nearly 64 inches of snow -- the height of an average adult female.
-International Falls, Minnesota, set a record low of -36 degrees Fahrenheit on Wednesday morning, breaking the 1924 record of -32 degrees.
+In Kansas on Tuesday, four people died in a car crash attributed to icy roads.
+Erie, Pennsylvania, is under 65.1 inches of snow.
+International Falls, Minnesota, set a record low of minus 36 degrees Fahrenheit on Wednesday morning, breaking the 1924 record of minus 32 degrees.

 "When the city known for being the nation's cold spot breaks a record like that, you know it's cold," CNN meteorologist Brandon Miller said.